-Leidos is currently seeking a motivated Aviation Safety Officer to work on the CLS-A program in Afghanistan.
-The Aviation Safety Officer (ASO) will be responsible for the management of the Safety Management System (SMS).
+Leidos is currently seeking motivated Quality Assurance Compliance Auditor/Quality Inspectors to support the CLS-A program in Afghanistan.
+This is a 60/60 rotation position.
+The Quality Assurance Compliance Auditor/Quality Inspector will be responsible for auditing the program for contract compliance.
 The ideal candidate will work and travel in between customer sites as needed; customer sites include Kandahar, Kabul and Mazar-e Sharif, Afghanistan.
-This position will have a 60/60 Rotation.

 Primary responsibilities include, but are not limited to: